rendomnet/vue-colorpicker/README.md

                 const { r, g, b, a } = color.rgba
                 this.color = `rgba(${r}, ${g}, ${b}, ${a})`
             },
-            openSucker(isOpen) {
+            openPicker(isOpen) {
                 if (isOpen) {
                     // ... canvas be created
-                    // this.suckerCanvas = canvas
+                    // this.pickerCanvas = canvas
-                    // this.suckerArea = [x1, y1, x2, y2]
+                    // this.pickerArea = [x1, y1, x2, y2]
                 } else {
-                    // this.suckerCanvas && this.suckerCanvas.remove
+                    // this.pickerCanvas && this.pickerCanvas.remove
                 }
             },
         },